-- 12 ounces white melting wafers like Wiltons or Ghirardelli’s
+- 12 ounces white melting wafers or white chocolate chips like Wiltons or Ghirardelli’s

 - gold sprinkles and crushed graham for garnish, optional

 - Pulse graham crackers in a food processor until finely crumbled.
 Add in remainder of ingredients, through salt, and pulse until combined and a dough ball forms.
 Chill in refrigerator for 5 minutes.
-Using a cookie scoop, roll into 20-24 balls.
+Using a cookie scoop, roll into about 20 balls.
 Freeze for 10 minutes while preparing the coating.

 - Melt the melting wafers according to package directions.
 Line a baking sheet with parchment paper.
 Dip the pumpkin spice balls into the melting chocolate letting the excess coating drip off.
 Transfer to parchment paper and sprinkle with topping if using.
 Let dry completely.